Sabayon/wiki-next/docs/articles/SSH_Single_Signon.md

 </pre>

 ## Summary
-That's all we need to do, you should be able to logout and log back in with the ability to ssh to your remote hosts without a password (you may need to restart your login manager with `/etc/init.d/xdm restart`)
+That's all we need to do, you should be able to logout and log back in with the ability to ssh to your remote hosts without a password.
+You may need to restart your login manager with `systemctl restart lightdm` or simply reboot.

-'''WARNING:''' This ''will'' remove some aspect of physical security on whatever machine you set this up on.
+***WARNING: This WILL remove some aspect of physical security on whatever machine you set this up on.
 If physical security is a concern, please use a locking screensaver or logout whenever you leave your system unattended.
-This is something you should do anyway to protect your local machine from malicious passersby
+This is something you should do anyway to protect your local machine from malicious passersby***

 ## Troubleshooting
-If you are having problems creating or distributing your keys, take a look at [http://gentoo-wiki.com/SECURITY_SSH_without_a_password] for more information on that task.
+If you are having problems creating or distributing your keys, take a look at http://gentoo-wiki.com/SECURITY_SSH_without_a_password for more information on that task.

 If you are still prompted for a password after completing this guide, there are a few files that you may need to check.
 Make sure both of these entries are set to "yes" on your remote hosts.
 `/etc/ssh/sshd_config`